I’d make a lot more money if I accepted every project on the table.

 - I’d receive less future offers of work

 It’d be a short-term gain for a long-term loss.

 So because I often say “no” to potential clients, I’m placing more value on my time, building a stronger foundation for my business, and the clients I do work with receive a higher quality of service.

 Don’t feel that you need to say “yes” to every inquiry that comes your way.

 It pays to say “no.”

-You might find this previous post of interest:
+You might find a previous post useful: